shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 date: '2018-02-19'
 ---

 A few years ago, I had a wordpress site hosted on one of the more well known hosting sites.
 I decided that I wanted to update it or possibly look at one of my posts, so I open up a browser and navigated to my site and to my surprise it was not there.
 I logged into the hosting admin area and looked around and there was nothing there either.
 I called support and asked if they had any backup of it and again the there was nothing.
 Apparently there was a mix up with my site, which led to it being decommissioned, otherwise known as deleted.
-This was a uh oh moment.

 Recently, I discovered that I can use [Jekyll](https://jekyllrb.com/ "Jekyll") on [Github](https://github.com/ "Github") to publish a blog.
 Having a Jekyll blog or deploying a blog to Github is nothing new, but for me the control that I have over my the content and hosting is real value.
 As long as I work on my blog locally, and back it up periodically, I should always be in the drivers seat for my blog content and not lose it if a hosting company decides to delete it.